Phenomena (film): Writing and casting

+Filming

+Principal photography took place on-location in Switzerland.
+The opening sequence was shot in Urnäsch, Canton of Appenzell Ausserrhoden and the Thur waterfalls, Canton of St. Gallen.
+The Rietberg Museum in Zurich portrayed the fictional "Richard Wagner School."
+Interior sets were constructed at Elios Studios in Rome.

-The film's budget went in excess of six million lire, largely on account of the insects and arachnids used.
+The film's budget went in excess of six billion lire, largely on account of the insects and arachnids used.
 Spiders, including black widows, and scorpions were imported from Africa, while flies, grasshoppers and wasps were raised in various parts of Rome.
 For the scene where Jennifer follows the fly, Argento, recalling a trick learned from his childhood, had a real fly leashed with a nylon string.